cschech/CBSD/README.md

 attempted representations of organisms using minimal codes, and it seems like a reasonably good thing to try." - Ray Solomonoff

+# Plan 9, Inferno

+No one does systems research and development anymore.

 # My initial bug report to Theo:

 https://marc.info/?l=openbsd-bugs&m=159074964523007&w=2